Skip to main content

 2. NSAIDs

-Nonsteroidal anti-inflammatory drugs (NSAIDs) can also increase your bleeding risk.
+NSAIDs can also increase your bleeding risk.
 So it’s best to avoid combining them with blood thinners such as Xarelto.

 Acetaminophen (Tylenol) is a safer OTC option for fever or pain if you’re taking Xarelto.
 You can also ask your pharmacist or prescriber for other NSAID alternatives that won’t increase your bleeding risk.

 Good to know: Low-dose aspirin is an NSAID that’s OK to take with Xarelto.
-But you should only take a daily low-dose aspirin if your prescriber tells you to — it’s not recommended for everyone.
+But you should only take a daily low-dose aspirin if your prescriber tells you to — it’s not recommended for everyone

 3. SSRIs and SNRIs

-Be sure to let your prescriber know you’re taking an antidepressant if you’re starting Xarelto, or vice versa.
+Be sure to let your prescriber know you’re taking an antidepressant before starting Xarelto, or vice versa.
 In most cases, it’s still fine to take both medications.
 You’ll just need to keep a close eye out for signs of bleeding, especially in the first few months of taking them together.
 But in some cases, your prescriber may prefer an antidepressant that doesn’t interact with Xarelto.

 4. Ketoconazole

-The antifungal medication ketoconazole can interact with Xarelto.
+The oral antifungal medication ketoconazole can interact with Xarelto.
 It can raise Xarelto levels, which can increase your risk of a bleed.
 It’s best to avoid combining ketoconazole and Xarelto.
 So be sure to let your prescriber know you’re taking Xarelto if you need medication for a fungal infection.
 They can choose an option that doesn’t interact.

-Keep in mind that this interaction only applies to oral ketoconazole tablets.
+Good to know: Keep in mind that this interaction only applies to oral ketoconazole tablets.
 Ketoconazole cream is fine to use for skin-related fungal infections if you’re taking Xarelto.

-5. Ritonavir and Paxlovid
+5. Norvir and Paxlovid

 6. St. John’s wort

-St. John’s wort is a popular herbal supplement that people take to help with depression symptoms.
+St. John’s wort is a popular herbal supplement that people take to help with depression.
 But it interacts with a lot of prescription medications.
 And it can lower Xarelto levels in the body if they’re combined.
 This can make Xarelto less effective and put you at risk for blood clots.

 Since St. John’s wort is an OTC supplement, it’s easy to forget to add it to your medication list.
-But interactions like these are possible with all OTC products, so it’s important to let your healthcare team know you’re taking them.
+But interactions like these are possible with many OTC products, so it’s important to let your healthcare team know you’re taking them.

 It’s best to avoid taking St. John’s wort with Xarelto.
 Talk to your prescriber about safer options to help support your mental health.